 Heard by James

-Gardasil vaccine does more harm than good
+Does the Gardasil vaccine do more harm than good?

 Current evidence indicates the two vaccines developed to protect against human papillomavirus (HPV), Gardasil and Cervarix, are effective and safe to use.
 Find out more...